 The emerging fight over the future of the welfare state, a paradigm without serious political challenge in eight decades, is accentuating the centre’s decline.
 The welfare state has run up against a brick wall of economic reality and fiscal book-keeping.
 Congress, having enacted increases in entitlements without visible means of funding them, is on the brink of stalemate.
-As studies by the International Monetary Fund have demonstrated, trying to solve significant budget deficits predominantly by raising taxes has tended to foster decline.
+As studies have demonstrated, trying to solve significant budget deficits predominantly by raising taxes has tended to foster decline.
 Contractions have also occurred where spending was cut as well, but to a far smaller extent.

 The only viable long-term solution appears to be a shift in federal entitlements programmes to defined contribution status, but the political problems of such a switch can be seen in state and local governments’ attempt to trim public defined pension plans.
 Public sector unions have fought mightily to avoid having their pensions shrink, as they have in the private sector.